 Relationship counselling can help partners assess their situation and decide whether their future lies in repair and enrichment or, alternatively, an orderly separation.
 Individuals who come alone to counselling can also be helped to find ways in which they can influence change in their relationships.

-Domestic and Family Violence.
-The presence of abuse of any kind within a relationship requires particular responses before relationship counselling can be used.
+The presence of abuse of any kind within a relationship requires particular responses before relationship counselling can be considered.
 (More …)

-This button can be used to find a suitable appointment time and to book a counselling session or free enquiry via telephone, video or chat.
-Sessions are $90/hour.
+Use this button to find a suitable appointment time and to book a counselling session in person, by Zoom video or by telephone.
+It can also be used to book a free enquiry appointment via Zoom or telephone.
 Payment is arranged at the end of each session.
 A number of payment options are available.
-Counselling by email is also available.
-For more information about the different ways counselling can be conducted by distance, see Modes of Counselling.

 Back to HOME.